jennyhedley/digital-writing-2025/README.md

 **Today from 4.45pm: structured time to plan the Horizons showcase which will take place during class next Monday**

-Showcas Location: 008.004.013  Each class has 30 minutes.
+Showcase Location: 008.004.013  Each class has 30 minutes.
 There are heaps of tables in the room so it would be great to bring laptops and have WIP pieces available for people to test and play with.

 Now: showcase preparation is the first activity in the reflective phase of the course where you can begin to identify and articulate key insights and learning that has happened for you.